expressivegraphics/expressivegraphics.github.io/2018/submissions.md

 General Submissions seeks for submissions for posters, demos and art exhibition in the three main tracks of Expressive Conference.
 We are interested in a wide variety of works that bridge arts and sciences.
 We are particularly interested in techniques for visually communicating ideas and information and for sketch based interaction and modeling integration through integration of computer science, mathematics, philosophy, psychology, and the fine, applied & performing arts.

 Expressive solicits extended abstracts for poster, demo and art exhibition proposals.
 Accepted works will be demonstrated and exhibited during the conference.
 We expect these works will pose new questions and motivate further research in three main areas of Expressive Conference: (1) Computational Aesthetics; (2) Sketch Based Interfaces and Modeling; and (3) Non-Photorealistic Animation and Rendering.

+Accepted general submissions (posters/demos/artworks) will be published as a single conference proceedings by the ACM and will be available online via the [ACM Digital Library](http://dl.acm.org/).
+Papers will also be archived in the [Eurographics Digital Library](https://diglib.eg.org/).

 ### Guidelines